 Rent Guarantee Insurance: the Perfect Excuse to Reference Friends

-Also known as Legal Expenses and Rent Guarantee Insurance (LEI & RG), this is a way to make sure that if your tenant does run into difficulty, or simply stops paying rent, you have a fall back in place.
+Rent Guarantee Insurance (RGI) is a back up to ensure that if your tenant does run into difficulty, or simply stops paying rent, you are not out of pocket.
 Rent Guarantee Insurance is a small price to pay for peace of mind.
-It can be as low as £89 a year for a guaranteed rent of up to £3,000 a month (although coronavirus has affected this market recently).

 - 14-day free cancellation